-Before 2019 ended, Google released a password checker tool that checks the credentials and data of users.
-It also checks whether the user’s passwords have been exposed to a data breach.
-This means that with this tool, Google can detect whether a password has been used to log in to another website in real-time.
-If ever this happens, the tool will send a notification to the user informing them that their credentials have been exposed and that they might have to change them as soon as possible.
+In 2019, Google released a password checker tool that detects if a user’s passwords have been exposed to a data breach or used to log in to another website in real-time.
+It sends a notification to the user to change their credentials as soon as possible.

 While this password checker tool seems handsy, the problem is that it may pop up at random, or worse, every now and then.
 Lucky for you, it is easy to disable the notifications by reading this short, informative post.